PDF version of this page.

 Provisionally Accredited-Graduation Rate – From 2011-2014, A high school or combined school with a graduating class received a “Provisionally Accredited-Graduation Rate” designation if students achieved adjusted pass rates of 70 percent or more in all four content areas and a Graduation and Completion Index of 81-84 points.

 Reconstitution – A process used to initiate a range of accountability actions to improve pupil performance, curriculum and instruction to address deficiencies that caused a school to be rated accreditation denied which may include, but is not limited to, restructuring a school’s governance, instructional program, staff or student population.

 Reward schools – High-performing Title I schools recognized through the Virginia Index of Performance, National Blue Ribbon School or Title I Distinguished School awards programs.

-Safe harbor – A provision of NCLB recognizing acceptable incremental progress toward AYP.
+Safe harbor – A provision of ESEA recognizing acceptable incremental improvement.

 SEA – State Education Agency refers to the Virginia Board of Education, which is responsible for the general supervision of a state’s public elementary and secondary schools.

 School improvement plan – Strategies and steps that a school will utilize to raise student achievement.
 A plan may involve new programs, more assistance for students, new curricula and/or teacher training.

 Scientifically based research – Research that involves the application of rigorous, systemic and objective procedures to obtain reliable and valid knowledge regarding the effectiveness of educational activities and programs.